 Our story takes place in a small town like many others in the US.
 This town is known for its pedestrian-friendly layout and liberal population.
 There's no college, but a state university is located in the larger town a bicycle ride away, and three medium-size cities are within an hour's drive.
 Some people have lived here their whole lives, but many others have moved here over the past decade or two; property costs have increased accordingly, increasing the pressure on poorer residents.
 Class conflict appears to be at a low level, however; at first glance, a visitor might assume everyone is as affluent as the customers at the expensive co-op downtown.
-In fact, there is a disenfranchised class-consisting of the remainder of the area's longtime black population, the Latino laborers who have followed employment opportunities here more recently, poor white workers, and déclassés-but it is invisible, as most of the town's facilities cater to the young and hip or the wealthy and bourgeois.
+In other than the entire number of people who participated in them.
+Throughout this process, organizers benefited from the small size of the town and the lines of communication extending through different social circles.